laristra/flecsale/README.md

 ```
 root
+├───apps
+│   Applications that make use of the ALE library.
+│
 ├───arch
-│   *CMake configuration scripts for the overall project.*
+│   CMake configuration scripts for the overall project.
 │
 ├───config
-│   *Cinch configuration files.*
+│   Cinch configuration files.
 │
 ├───doc
-│   *Project documention.*
+│   Project documention.
 │
 ├───examples
-│   *Example full applications that utilize the fullALE/FlecSI library (not completed yet!).*
+│   Example full applications that utilize the fullALE/FlecSI library (not completed yet!).
 │
 ├───src
-│   *The main ALE project source code to construct the ALE library.*
+│   The main ALE project source code to construct the ALE library.
 │
 └───thirdparty
-    *CMake configuration scripts for building the thirdparty libraries.*
+    CMake configuration scripts for building the thirdparty libraries.
 ```

-Right now most new developpers should focus on building tests in the `src` directory to excersize different functionality.